 Flake & Flames – The Kustom Kulture Documentary

-Shortly after I left the online start-up and marketing world, I started the Flake & Flames film project with the German Photographer Dirk “The Pixeleye” Behlau.
+Shortly after I left the online start-up and marketing world in 2009, I started the Flake & Flames film project with the German Photographer Dirk “The Pixeleye” Behlau.

 My role was producer and co-director.
 It was an insane trip.
 I had no idea what I was getting into.
 None of us had made film before.